|TRIP DATES||AVAILABILITY||PRICE||SPACE LEFT|

 - Blyde River Canyon Cruise

-Arrive into Johannesburg and transit to flight out to Hoedspruit departing at 09:50am.
-Upon arrival at Hoedspruit airport at 10:50am you are joined by your tour leader from Dyck Advisory Group (DAG) who will be with you for the duration of the tour.
+Arrive into Johannesburg and transit to your flight out to Kruger National Park.
+Upon arrival at Hoedspruit airport at you are joined by your tour leader from Dyck Advisory Group Conservation Trust (DAGCT) who will be with you for the duration of the tour.
 After a short drive to Pezulu Tree House Lodge you have the afternoon to relax and unwind from your flight.

-At the evening dinner you will be introduced to the Where Wild Things Roam concept in South Africa with an Introduction to Dyck Advisory Group and informative presentation on their conservation efforts.
+At the evening dinner you will be introduced to the Where Wild Things Roam Travel concept in South Africa with an introduction to Dyck Advisory Group Conservation Trust and informative presentation on their conservation efforts.
 Now is the time to ask any questions you may have about the tour.

 After two exhilarating days experiencing the bush and wildlife, enjoy breakfast at the lodge before heading off to Welverdiend for a day interacting with the local community and school.
 Based on the doorstep of Kruger National Park, the community is well known for its poacher syndicates and activity.
 Your time in the community is two-fold.
 As you enjoy their traditions and culture, the members will also enjoy learning from you and the importance of tourism to the area.

 In the afternoon you will visit the local primary school, spend some time with the school children and donate a large amount of school stationery which has been pre-purchased in preparation for the visit (included in your tour price).
-Return to the lodge for an evening under the stars.
+Feel free to bring donations of your own but we do recommend that you stick to school supplies for the children.

 Today is very exciting as you will spend time gaining an insight into the conservation efforts being made to protect the diverse wildlife of the Greater Kruger National Park and get a first-hand experience out in the field assisting with rhino conservation.